YipingNUS/slogan-generation-dataset/README.md

 # slogan-generation-dataset
 Slogan Generation Evaluation Datasets used in the following paper:

 > Jin, Yiping, Akshay Bhatia, Dittaya Wanvarie, and Phu TV Le.
-"Toward Improving Coherence and Diversity of Slogan Generation" arXiv preprint [arXiv:2102.05924 (2021)](https://arxiv.org/abs/2102.05924).
+"Toward Improving Coherence and Diversity of Slogan Generation".
+Accepted to *Natural Language Engineering*.
+Cambridge University Press.

+[Download paper here](https://yipingnus.github.io/files/nle2021.pdf) (as allowed by Cambridge University Press self-archiving policy)

 This repo contains a rule-based filtered validation dataset of 5k `<description, slogan>` pairs and a manually curated test dataset of 1k pairs.
 The dataset construction procedure is described in the Dataset section of the paper.